RamanLab/iCOMIC_doc/docs/troubleshoot.md

 -  General

-	1. Where can I find iCOMIC citation reference and text?
+	1. How do I cite iCOMIC?

 	2. Where can I access the latest iCOMIC source code?

-	3. Do I need to deploy iCOMIC locally on a server or cloud to use it?
+	3. How can I deploy iCOMIC on a server or cloud platform?

-	4. As a Windows user, What do I need to set up to use iCOMIC?
+	4. As a Windows user, What do I set up iCOMIC?

-	5. As a Mac user, What do I need to set up to use iCOMIC?
+	5. As a Mac user, What do I set up iCOMIC?

 -  New Users

-	1. What is the best place to report iCOMIC bugs?
+	1. How do I report bugs and suggest improvements for iCOMIC?

 - Installation issues